hrsetyono/gutenberg-tutorial/04-sidebar/README.md

 **TASK:**

-Continuing from Tut 02 (yes, ignore Tut 03), add these:
+Continuing from Tut 02, add these:

-- A Color Palette to change Title color.

 - A Text field to add label to the top-right of recipe.

 - A toggle to enable/disable the Image.

+- A Color Palette to change text and background color

 ![](https://raw.github.com/hrsetyono/cdn/master/blocks-tutorial/ch04-custom-sidebar.jpg)

+**COMPILING ESNEXT**

+Read the README in this repo's root folder.

 **REFERENCE:**